kyma-project/istio/docs/contributor/adr/0010-support-for-enable-prometheusMerge-configuration.md

       metrics:
         prometheusMerge: true
 ```
-This will set the value of `prometheusMerge` to `true`.

 Restarts to user workloads happen when the `prometheusMerge` field in the `lastAppliedConfiguration` of Kyma Istio CR module differs from the current `prometheusMerge` in the CR.
-Additionally, we check and only restart Pods with incorrect annotations set.
+Additionally, we check and only restart Pods that have incorrect annotations.

 When `prometheusMerge` is set to `true`, user workloads will only be restarted when they are missing the `prometheus.io/path:
-/stats/prometheus` and `prometheus.io/port: 15020` annotations.
-Note that the port value may change depending on the default [statusPort](https://istio.io/latest/docs/reference/config/istio.mesh.v1alpha1/#ProxyConfig-status_port) configuration.
+The port value may change depending on the default [statusPort](https://istio.io/latest/docs/reference/config/istio.mesh.v1alpha1/#ProxyConfig-status_port) configuration.

-When `prometheusMerge` is set to `false`, user workloads will only be restarted when they have the `prometheus.io/path: /stats/prometheus` and `prometheus.io/port: 15020` annotations.
+If `prometheusMerge` is set to `false`, user workloads are restarted only when they have the `prometheus.io/path: /stats/prometheus` and `prometheus.io/port: 15020` annotations.